8 min read

 This is a great way to tone down any social media site, but what I like about muting things on Bluesky (like the word “Trump,” for me) is that you can click a box that excludes “mutuals.”

-So, anyone you follow who decides to mention that term you’ve blocked, you’ll still see, but someone else will be muted.
+So, anyone you follow who mentions your muted term, you’ll see, but others will be muted.

 Highly recommend the muting tool!